Micromobility: Rental model

 Mobility as a service (MaaS) in the context of micromobility, is the rental of vehicles as a service, allowing consumers to rent vehicles for a temporary period.
-Examples of companies that employ this model are Bird, Dott, Lime, and Bolt.
+Examples of companies that employ this model are Bird, Yulu (based in India), Dott, Lime, and Bolt.
 One mode of payment follows the pay-per-trip model, which consists of an unlock fee, as well as a per-minute rate which is charged to the user at the end of the trip (according to model used by Bird).
 The subscription model is an alternative method of payment, which consists of paying an often-monthly recurring fee, to have access to the vehicle service throughout the subscribed period.
 According to the Boston Consulting Group, subscription-based vehicle services are the fastest-growing option for micromobility usage, with the compound annual growth rate predicted to go up to 30% by 2030.
 Micromobility sharing and rental services have grown in the United States, with an approximately 60% increase in usage in 2019, compared to 2018.
 There were 136 million recorded micromobility service trips in 2019, of which 96 million used dockless vehicles, while the remaining 40 million used dock stationed vehicles.